 Butzlaff, A. L. (2005).
 Family members prior to surgery: Exploring stress, anxiety, family functioning and perceived support

-Before the operation, patient is given packet that contains information on surgery details, amenities, and directions on how to access home pod and application.
+Before the operation, the patient is given a packet that contains information on surgery details, amenities, and directions on how to access the home pod and application.

 Designated private space for patient and loved ones to stay in during the operation process.
 Includes couch, screen, table, and outlets.